-I will only use Plugra European style butter for these chocolate chip cookies.
+If at all possible, I try to always use Plugra European style butter for these chocolate chip cookies.
 No other butter tastes as good unless you spend an impractical amount of money.
 At least for what we have available in our area.
-And the salt must be a good sea salt.
+And the salt must be a good sea salt or kosher salt.
 It seems trivial being such a small fraction of the recipe, but the taste isn’t as good without that little detail.
-So don’t skimp on those three things, good dark chocolate, good unsalted butter, and good sea salt.
+So don’t skimp on those three things, good dark chocolate, good unsalted butter, and good salt.

 A few cookie cooking tips.
 Cookies may be a hugely common dessert, but they can actually be fairly finicky.
 A 30 second lapse in cooking time will affect the cookies texture a good deal.
 Under bake these chocolate chunk cookies slightly to help them stay soft and chewy.